Oil prices ease as pandemic overshadows Chinese and U.S. data

 Raising hopes of increased oil demand was a hefty U.S. COVID-19 relief package, which President-elect Joe Biden is due to unveil on Thursday.

-Reporting by Shadia Nasralla; Additional reporting by Jessica Jaganathan in SINGAPORE; Editing by David Goodman and Elaine Hardcastle
+Additional reporting by Shadia Nasralla in London and Jessica Jaganathan in SINGAPORE; Editing by Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.